Beth Orcutt

 Beth N. Orcutt is an American oceanographer whose research focuses on the microbial life of the ocean floor.
 As of 2012, she is a senior research scientist at the Bigelow Laboratory for Ocean Sciences.
 In 2022, she became the Vice President for Research at the Bigelow Laboratory for Ocean Sciences.
 She also serves as a senior scientist at the Center for Dark Energy Biosphere Investigations, a National Science Foundation-funded Science and Technology Center based at the University of Southern California.
 She is a member of the Deep Carbon Observatory's Deep Life Community and has worked with the International Scientific Ocean Drilling Program.
 Orcutt has made fundamental contributions to the study of life below the seafloor, particularly in oceanic crust.
 She is also the associate director of the Crustal Ocean Biosphere Research Accelerator project, where she works to further research the deep-sea.
+As of 2026, she has helped write and publish 52 available articles.

-Academic background and career
+Education and career

 Orcutt attended the University of Georgia, obtaining a BS degree in 2002 and a PhD in marine sciences in 2007, supervised by Samantha Joye.
 During her graduate studies she collaborated extensively with Antje Boetius at the Max Planck Institute for Marine Microbiology and Kai-Uwe Hinrichs at the University of Bremen, both in Bremen, Germany.
 She held postdoctoral positions at the University of Southern California (2007–2009) under Katrina Edwards and at the Aarhus University in Denmark (2009–2012) under Bo Barker Jørgensen.
-She joined the Bigelow Laboratory for Ocean Sciences in 2012.
+She joined the Bigelow Laboratory for Ocean Sciences in 2012 and became Vice President for Research there in 2022.
 She has also been an adjunct assistant professor at the University of Southern California since 2009.